idriss-crypto/ts-library/readme.md

 ## 4. Sending crypto & NFTs to emails, phone numbers, and Twitter usernames

-### Send MATIC/ERC20/ERC721/ERC1155 assets on Polygon to anyone with and without a registered IDriss.
+### Send to anyone, no wallet required for the recipient.
+* Supported assets: MATIC/ERC20/ERC721/ERC1155 on Polygon network.
+* Assets can be sent to individuals or distributed to groups of users.
+* Assets are sent to a proxy smart contract.
+The approve function is invoked so the contract can hold the assets in escrow.
+A wallet is generated for the recipient during the claiming process.
 * In case the recipient is already registered in the address book, assets are directly transferred to the user.
-* In the other case, assets are being sent to the SendToAnyone smart contract, so that the user can claim them after registering.
-Please note that if the smart contract is used, it additionally invokes approve function for the contract to be able to hold it in the escrow.

 Sample UI implementation: [IDriss Send](https://www.idriss.xyz/send)